A story of a monolingual mother raising a trilingual child.

 I envision on Mother’s Day in 2042, when he is the same age I am now, that he will turn to me and say thank you.
 That maybe, just maybe, he will have more opportunities than most, have seen the world from a different lens, or understand the lengths I’ve gone for him to be multilingual.
 Or, if nothing else, maybe he will turn to me and say, “I hate you.”
 But, as long as he can say it in three languages, then this all would still be worth it.

-Did you find this post interesting?
-Why not subscribe to receive other related articles.
-Be sure to like our Bilingual Kidspot Facebook Page and follow on Twitter.
-Join the Bilingual Kidspot Discussion group for parents raising bilingual or multilingual children!
+Raising Bilingual Kids?
+Subscribe to receive other related articles.
+Like our Bilingual Kidspot Facebook Page and join the Bilingual Kidspot Discussion group for parents raising bilingual or multilingual children!